Dagwbl/dagwbl.github.io/content/diary/march-2024.md

 ## Mar 30

-I found the Hugo blog deployed in GitHub is very convenient.
+I found the Hugo blog deployed in GitHub is very <mark>convenient</mark>.
 I can use the **One diary** app for writing essays and copying to the Hugo via the GitHub app.

-I can completely finish the writing and the publishing function.
+I can completely finish the writing and the publishing function by cell phone.

 ## Mar 29